 Salmon is a heart healthy food, packed with healthy omega 3 fats, which humans can’t produce on their own and need to get through diet.

 Add in basil, which is full of its own health benefits, and this is a filling, healthy meal that’s easy to make.
-Harvest basil from your garden, the morning after a good watering, and taking care to avoid leaves that have holes, are wilting, or are otherwise damaged, for maximum flavor.
+Harvest basil from your garden, the morning after a good watering, and taking care to avoid leaves that have holes, are wilting, or are otherwise damaged and turning black or brown, for maximum flavor.
 If growing your basil from seed, wait for around 6 to 8 weeks before harvesting.

 Baked Salmon Hits Different